 The Bottom Line

-Sr. Monteblanco’s response clears things up.
-But will all Peruvian border officials enforce the new regulations in the same way?
+Sr. Monteblanco’s responses clear things up.
+But will all Peruvian border officials enforce the regulations in the same way?
 As ever, who the hell knows?
 Since the new regulations were passed, I’ve already spoken with people who have spent 183 days in Peru before exiting and successfully re-entering within two or three months.

-But officially, you can only spend 183 days in Peru per 365-day period.
+But officially, you can only spend 183 days in Peru per 365-day period (typically with an initial 90 days that can then be extended up to 183 days total, or thereabouts).
 If you try to re-enter Peru before spending sufficient time outside the country, you should expect to be denied entry.